lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 > block?"
 Alexis decides not to block, so then Sarah plays Confusion (an action
 > modifier that adds 1 to the bleed).
 Alexis is bled for 2 pool.

+Ⓡ If the target of a directed action is reset, a new "choose blockers" opportunity results.

+Ⓡ Combat occurs as part of the block - not after the block.
+(So `Cats' Guidance` and `Freak Drive` are played after the combat, not before).

 #### 6.2.3.
 Resolve the Action

 If the action is successful (all block attempts were unsuccessful), then the